 With continuously evolving social, legal, cultural, ethical and clinical practice models globally, participation of transgender athletes is becoming increasingly common in sports at all levels.
-The expression of gender characteristics and identities that are not stereotypically associated with a person's assigned sex at birth should not be considered as pathologic, even if it may require a variety of medical interventions.
+Gender identities that are not1 stereotypically associated with a person's recorded sex at birth should not be considered pathologic, even when requiring medical interventions.

-The language around these different expressions is subject to continuous change, and multiple terms have been/are used, e.g., transgender, transsexual, female to male (FtM), male to female (MtF), transwomen/-men or gender-nonconforming.
+For transgender and gender diverse people, multiple terms have been/are used.
 For the purpose of this document, the terms transgender male and transgender female athletes are used.
-Individuals who were assigned female sex at birth who masculinize their body typically identify as transgender males.
-Vice versa, individuals assigned male at birth who feminize their body typically identify as transgender females.
+Individuals who were recorded female sex at birth who masculinize their bodies are typically referenced as transgender males.
+Vice versa, individuals recorded male at birth who feminize their bodies are typically referenced as transgender males.
+Other individuals may have identities outside the binary gender system, but for the purposes of this document, the term transgender will be used.